 - Getting accommodations, especially when your attacker was a co-worker, or knows where/when you work

 - Working with your employer to ensure safety

 - Dealing with harassment or retaliation when your attacker was a co-worker

 - Protecting your privacy

-- Enforcing a Protective Order or getting a "stay away" order in the workplace where the attacker is co-worker
+- Enforcing a Protective Order in the workplace where the attacker is a co-worker

 What if I want to sue my attacker, employer, school, or landlord for allowing an unsafe environment that I believe led to my assault?